DaveBenham/VenomModules/README.md

 The order of operations generally proceeds from left to right.
 The order typically does not affect the end result unless Aux Send modules are used.
 However, some expanders have restrictions on where they are placed, and/or how many can be used for a single mix module.
 Refer to each expander for details.

 CV inputs and outputs are generally all monophonic, with the effect applied equally to all polyphonic channels in the main mix module.
-The one exception is the Aux Send module, which fully supports polyphonic cables.
+The two exceptions are the Aux Send module and Mix Pan module, both of which fully support polyphonic cables.
+Extra poly channels beyond what is seen in the parent module are ignored.

 Venom expanders are written so that communication between the parent module and the expander does not add any sample delays.